MFG38/vandomizer/docs/readme.txt

 	five different tiers based roughly on their health and relative threat level.
 Ammo pickups are randomized based on the amount given by the original pickup.
-Everything else is randomized normally, with the exception of keys and backpacks.
+Everything else is randomized normally, with the exception of keys.

 2. All enemy and ammo spawns - Enemies are fully randomized, with no restrictions on which enemy can spawn.
-Ammo pickups are fully randomized, with a chance to spawn a backpack instead of an ammo pickup.
+Ammo pickups are fully randomized.
 Everything else is randomized normally, with the exception of keys.

 3. TOTAL FUCKING CHAOS - Everything is randomized with no restrictions,